 Currently, there’s no sufficient information on how CBD interacts with other medications.
 While more research is needed to determine how CBD interacts with ibuprofen, available research shows that CBD has inhibitory effects on some enzymes known to galvanize drug metabolism.

 You can experience adverse side effects associated with ibuprofen when you use it with CBD.

 CBD drug interactions fall into two main categories; those that require users to be cautious when using the two together and those that shouldn’t be used together as they pose more significant threats.

 Luckily, ibuprofen falls into the first category, meaning you can use the two together cautiously.
 The interaction between ibuprofen and CBD will either decrease or increase depending on how the liver can break down the drugs.

-It’s also worth noting that timing and dosing will determine how CBD interacts with ibuprofen and other drugs.
+It’s also worth noting that timing and dosing determine how CBD interacts with ibuprofen and other drugs.
 When you space out doses of medication, the workload on the liver will be significantly reduced.

-However, it’s important to remember that different persons will respond differently to drugs.
-While some people will react to certain substances, others will not be sensitive.
+However, it’s important to remember that different persons respond differently to drugs.
+While some people react to certain substances, others will not be sensitive.
 Ideally, genetics, age, body size, etc., will determine how the body processes the medication.